larsgw/the-square-hole/README.md

   - `EachOf` or `OneOf` triple sets with `min` and/or `max` (a bit of a problem, to be honest)

 Nodes:
-  - Validation of literals with datatype annotation (i.e. the string content)
   - Configuration of RegExp engine

 Optimization: